chris-greening/spyrograph/_posts/2023-03-24-configuring-the-trace-method-to-explore-stunning-spirographs-in-python.md

 ## Conclusion

-The Spyrograph Python package empowers users to create and customize mesmerizing hypotrochoids and epitrochoids with just a few lines of code.
+The `spyrograph` Python package empowers users to create and customize mesmerizing hypotrochoids and epitrochoids with just a few lines of code

 By leveraging the `trace` method and its customization options, we can easily generate an array of captivating patterns and stunning art pieces